jgressmann/tinyusb/examples/device/sllin/README.md

 If a slave responds to the header, a CAN frame will be echoed.
 If the request times out the RTR frame will be echoed.

-## slcan Protocol
+## Serial Line CAN (slcan) Protocol

 The protocol for CAN is decribed [here](http://www.can232.com/docs/canusb_manual.pdf).

-## slLIN Protocol
+## Serial Line LIN (slLIN) Protocol

-slLIN uses slcan's protocol withe a few modifications for LIN:
+slLIN mostly follows Lawice's protocol with a few modifications for LIN:

 | Command&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;                                | Direction&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |  Description                                   |
 |----------------------------------------|----------------|------------------------------------------------|